borgbackup/borgbackup.github.io/README.md

 ------

-The splash page (index.html) is meant to load very quickly with few external resources.
+All pages are meant to load very quickly with few/no external resources.

-Other pages are generated from rST and rely on external resources (mostly CSS in _assets).
+Pages (except index.html) are generated from rST.

 To update the HTML after editing a rST file, run `make`.
 Run `make commit-rebuild` to automatically rebuild and commit changed HTML files.
 This requires a relatively recent docutils release, since it uses rst2html5.